mesgjs/jsmaws/arch/frame-based-protocol.md

 ## Overview

-This document describes the unified frame-based protocol for communication between applets and the responder process.
-The key insight is that **everything is a frame** - there is only one message type (`frame`) with context-sensitive fields.
+This document describes the unified frame-based protocol for *communication between applets and the responder process*.
+The key insight is that **everything is a frame message** - there is only one message type (`frame`) with context-sensitive fields.

 ## Core Concept

 ### The Unified Frame Model

 1. **Single Message Type**: All communication uses `frame` messages
-2. **Context-Sensitive Fields**: First frame includes connection setup (mode, status, headers), subsequent frames are minimal
+2. **Context-Sensitive Fields**: First frame messages includes connection setup (mode, status, headers), subsequent messages are minimal
-3. **Sticky State**: `keepAlive` and `mode` persist across frames (don't repeat unless changing)
+3. **Sticky State**: `keepAlive`, `mode`, and `final` (defaults to false) persist across frames
 4. **Separation of Concerns**: Applets generate data, responder handles transmission optimization

 ### Benefits